1981 University of London Chancellor election: Course of the election

 There was much criticism voiced in the press by graduates about the way in which the election was handled.
 Initially Princess Anne was the only candidate nominated, leading to some criticism amongst graduates, even though every previous Chancellor had been elected unopposed.
 Several expressed dismay that the election had been called at very short notice (when a period of up to six months was permissible under the regulations) and at a time when the postal service was slower than usual, due to the extra demands of Christmas, making it harder to get the ten signatures together to stand.
 The University's standing committee came in for especial criticism for the deadlines it set.

 At the formal meeting of Convocation two motions were passed regarding the way the election had been conducted.
 The university's standing committee was censured for "unseemly and unbecoming haste" in the first motion, whilst the second motion demanded that in future there be a minimum of three months between the resignation/death of the Chancellor and the close of nominations.

 Result

 The deadline for the return of ballots was 14 February.
-Originally the results of the election were due to be declared on 16 February but due to a higher than expected number of ballot papers being returned the declaration delayed by a day.
+Originally the results of the election were due to be declared on 16 February.
+However, due to a higher than expected number of ballot papers being returned, the declaration was delayed by a day.
 In total some 42,212 ballot papers were submitted, in contrast to the last contested election by Convocation in which only 5,083 ballots were returned for the position of chairperson.